MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 ## Using File Explorer to classify and protect files

-When you use File Explorer, you can quickly classify and protect a single file, multiple files, or all files in a folder.
+When you use File Explorer, you can quickly classify and protect a single file, multiple files, or a folder.

 When you select a folder, all the files in that folder are automatically selected for the classification and protection options that you set.
-However, new files that you create in that folder will not be automatically configured with the same options.
+However, new files that you create in that folder are not automatically configured with those options.

 When you use File Explorer to classify and protect your files, you might notice that the labels are not always available.
 That happens when the files that you select do not support classification.
 For these files, you can only select a label if it's been configured for protection.
-Or, you can specify your own protection setting.
+Or, you can specify your own protection settings.

 For a list of file types that are supported from File Explorer, see the [File types supported for classification and protection](#file-types-supported-for-classification-and-protection) section on this page.